-- employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million giving a notional past service deficit of - the SCAPE rate, set by HMT, is used to determine the notional investment return.
+- employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million giving a notional past service deficit of £22,000 million - the SCAPE rate, set by HMT, is used to determine the notional investment return.
 The current SCAPE rate is 2.4% above the rate of CPI.
 Assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
-The rate of real earnings The rate of real earnings growth is assumed to be 2.2%.
+The rate of real earnings growth is assumed to be 2.2%.
 The assumed nominal rate of return including earnings growth is 4.45%.

-The next valuation result is due to be implemented from 1 April 2023.
+The next valuation result is due to be implemented from 1 April 2024.

-The employer's pension costs paid to TPS in the period amounted to £3,120,022 (2020: £2,632,442).
+The employer's pension costs paid to TPS in the period amounted to £3,298,061 (2021: £3,120,022).
 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
 The Academy Trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The Academy
+The Academy Trust has set out above the information available on the scheme.

-Notes to the Financial Statements for the Year Ended 31 August 2021 (continued)
+Notes to the Financial Statements for the Year Ended 31 August 2022 (continued)

-27 Pension and similar obligations (continued)
+28 Pension and similar obligations (continued)